 How long will my service contract last and under what circumstances will it be extended?

 To get certain monthly plan rates, you may need to enter a one or two year contract.
 You may not actually sign a contract, however, because many requests for service are processed on the phone or electronically.
 The company may consider your activation or use of the phone as your agreement to the terms of the contract.
-You should ask your wireless provider for a copy of your contract.
+You should ask your wireless provider for a copy of your contract and a written copy of all terms of your plan.
 Also, during the duration of your contract, be careful when you make changes to your service.
 In some instances, adding extra minutes, purchasing a new phone, adding a line or a family member to your service, or other simple changes may begin a new contract term.

 What is the termination fee if I cancel my service early?